We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Kempa Attack Pro

-How to Choose Fencing Shoes
+How to Choose a Fencing Shoe

 To get the best experience on the strip, your fencing shoes should match your weapon (sabre, foil, or epee), the type of piste you usually fence on, your fencing style, and the shape of your feet.